subscribe to our Newsletter

 Patterns can vary from straight grain to spiral to curvy, all depending on the wood cut and species.These unique natural characteristics are what make wood cabinetry a stand-out feature in any home.
 No two wooden cabinet doors will look completely alike.
 This also differentiates solid wood cabinets from laminate, as unique wood grains can never truly be replicated by laminate material.

 Wood cabinets also come in a wide variety of colors.
 With the huge range of types of wooden cabinets on the market, you will have no problem finding the perfect fit for your home.
-From warm yellow to cool dark brown, there is no shortage of colors to choose from.
+From warm yellow to cool dark brown, there is no shortage of cabinet wood colors to choose from.
 There are also many distressed wood cabinet varieties which are perfect for the popular antique and weathered look.

 When picking the right color, keep the wood’s undertones in mind.
 Warm undertone cabinets look yellow or red in color.
 Cool undertone cabinets have more of a grey tint.
 Make sure that these undertones match the scheme of the rest of your kitchen or bathroom before purchasing the cabinets.
+If you dislike the color of your cabinetry you can always paint wood!
+This way you can be sure the cabinets will be the exact color you wanted.

-If you are not familiar with natural wood cabinetry, we recommend ordering samples to compare different types of wood cabinets and their stains.
+If you are not familiar with natural wood kitchen cabinetry, we recommend ordering samples to compare different types of wood cabinets and their stains.
 Samples are helpful to compare wood cabinets to other finishes in your home, like countertops and flooring.
 You can also visit your nearest cabinet showroom to see how they look in person.

 Popular Types Of Wooden Cabinets